karmada-io/website/blog/2022-10-26-test-report/index.md

 ---
-title: Test Report on Karmada's Support for 100 Clusters and 500,000 Nodes
+title: Test Report on Karmada's Support for 100 Large-Scale Clusters
 ---

 ## Abstract

+Cloud native implementations, growing in scale and complexity, are challenging organizations on how to efficiently, reliably manage large-scale resource pools to meet growing demands.
+Players in the cloud field attempted to scale out single clusters by customizing native Kubernetes components, which complicated single-cluster operations and maintenance, beclouded cluster upgrade paths, let alone many other problems.
+This is where multi-cluster technologies come into play.
+They can scale resource pools horizontally without invasively modifying each single cluster, while reducing O&M costs.

 The popularity of Karmada is now drawing users' attention to Karmada's scalability and deployment at scale.
+Therefore, we launched a large-scale test on Karmada to obtain baseline performance metrics for Karmada managing multiple Kubernetes clusters.
+**For multi-cluster systems represented by Karmada, the size of a single cluster is not a limiting factor restricting the scalability**.
+On that account, we referred to **the standard configurations of Kubernetes large-scale clusters and real-world implementations**, and tested Karmada on managing 100 Kubernetes clusters (each cluster containing 5k nodes and 20k pods) at the same time.
+Limited by the environment and tooling, this test is not designed for stress testing Karmada, but for using Karmada in typical multi-cluster scenarios in production.
-Therefore, we launched a large-scale test on Karmada, and the test results show that Karmada can stably support 100 clusters with 500,000 nodes connected at the same time, running more than 2 million pods.
+The test results show that Karmada can **stably support 100 large-scale clusters** with 500,000 nodes connected at the same time, running more than 2 million pods.

 This article will introduce the metrics used in the test, how to conduct large-scale testing, and how we realize massive connection of nodes and clusters.

 ## Background